thedataincubator/data-science-blogs/js-viz-packages.md

 All source code and data is on [our Github Page](https://github.com/thedataincubator/data-science-blogs).

-We first generated a list of Data Science packages [from](https://github.com/fasouto/awesome-dataviz') [these](https://github.com/wbkd/awesome-d3) [four](https://en.wikipedia.org/wiki/Comparison_of_JavaScript_charting_frameworks) [sources](https://cssauthor.com/javascript-charting-libraries), and then collected metrics for all of them, to come up with the ranking.
+We first generated a list of 141 Data Science packages [from](https://github.com/fasouto/awesome-dataviz') [these](https://github.com/wbkd/awesome-d3) [four](https://en.wikipedia.org/wiki/Comparison_of_JavaScript_charting_frameworks) [sources](https://cssauthor.com/javascript-charting-libraries), and then collected metrics for all of them, to come up with the ranking.
 Github data is based on both stars and forks, while Stack Overflow data is based on tags and questions containing the package name.
 Downloads data is from npmjs.
 Downloads were totaled over a six month period, and the compound monthly growth rate was calculated over the same period.
-After scraping other sites for JS visualization package names, we had gathered over 100 "unique" package names.
+After scraping other sites for JS visualization package names, we had gathered over 200 package names.
 Many of them were aliases for the same packages (d3, D3JS).
-If a the first result of github search returned the same repo as another package, we treated them as the same package, but saved the aliases to search Stack Overflow questions.
+If a the first result of Github search returned the same repo as another package, we treated them as the same package, but saved the aliases to search Stack Overflow questions.

 A few other notes: